 Red is for Valentines.

-This favorite poem is reprinted with permission from my friend Dolores Stewart's gorgeous volume of poetry, The Nature of Things
+This morning's poem is reprinted with permission from Dolores Stewart's gorgeous volume of poetry, The Nature of Things.